RGLab/cytoCL/README.md

 	    * typo (fussy matching ?)
 	    * case
   * marker
+  * keyword
+  	* supply a list of keys

 *	QC report
 	  * format
     * recommending standardizing solutions
+    	* params
 	      * swap chnls and markers
 	      * drop redundant
 	      * correct typos
+      	* keywords
+		* correct typos
+		* report empty values?

 * correct: (do we want to provide cli tools to do that?)
   * fcs is non-structural stream (data and txt is cat together) and designed for readonly